-Internship–An internship shall be a 1 year clinical training program that emphasizes mentorship, direct supervision, and didactic experiences including rounds, seminars, and formal presentations.
+Internship–An internship shall be a one-year clinical training program that emphasizes mentorship, direct supervision, and didactic experiences including rounds, seminars, and formal presentations.
 It provides practical experience in applying knowledge gained during the professional curriculum and an opportunity to obtain additional training in the clinical sciences.

 An internship should prepare a veterinarian for high-quality service in practice or for advanced specialty training.
 It is primarily an educational program for the intern rather than a service benefit to the hospital.